Today's Delight

 One of the things my mom taught me in the kitchen was how to toast garlic.
 I remember when I first made toasted garlic – it burned in seconds.
 Obviously, I was not paying attention to my mother.
 The heat was on high.
 Have you ever tasted burnt toasted garlic?
 It’s bad!
 But if cooked right – Uh, the aroma of toasted garlic is so good.
 The irresistible garlicky smell lingered in the air even when done cooking.

 When I was going to school, street hawkers were selling spicy roasted peanuts with stir fried garlic and it was so yummy.
 It’s hard to miss them since the smell of garlic was like calling me.
-I’m sure there are people who doesn’t care for that smell but I love it.
+I’m sure there are people who doesn’t care for that smell, but I love it.
 Toasted garlic has many uses in Filipino food.
-To name a few, we use it for palabok, pancit malabon, peanuts, wonton soup, mami and many more.
-Our family use it in ginisang monggo too.
+To name a few, we use it for pancit luglug, palabok, pancit malabon, peanuts, mami soup and many more.
+Our family uses it in ginisang monggo too.

 Pound garlic using a mortar or a blender.
 If not doing a lot, it is convenient to use a mortar but when doing many garlic heads it is best to use a blender.

 Raw garlic will keep longer if stored in a dry area.
 I don’t store garlic in the fridge.
-Garlic is great for cooking.
-Aside from that it is known for its health benefits when eaten raw.
 Raw garlic is also added to a popular Philippine condiment called Atchara and vinegar dip.
-Try adding it in your cooking.

 how to toast garlic